datacarpentry/organization-geospatial-DEPRECATED/_posts/R/dc-spatio-temporal-intro/2016-09-28-SI02-spatial-data-formats.md

 </div>

-This lesson should be a basic intro to spatial data management and key things that need to be considered (which we will discuss in this series)
+This should introduce the user to spatial data management issues - that we will discuss in this series.

 ## Get Started With Your Project -  File Organization